Miltonr87/Manifest-404/README.md

-# 📀 Manifest 404 — Break the Firewall
+# 📀 Manifest 404

 **Manifest 404** is an experimental digital punk rock project that merges
 the raw intensity of hardcore riffs with the aesthetics of cyberpunk culture.
-Composed and produced with the assistance of AI, this album explores themes of
-control, rebellion, irony, addiction, and liberation in a hyper-connected world.
+Composed and produced with the assistance of AI, its songs explore themes of **control, rebellion, irony, addiction, faith, liberation** in a hyper-connected world.

 ---

-## 🎶 Tracklist
+## 🎶 Tracklist (Break the Firewall)

 1. **Algorithmic Tyranny**
    A heavy opener that confronts the invisible power of algorithms shaping modern life.